trallnag/prometheus-fastapi-instrumentator/DEVELOPMENT.md

 fine-grained functions available in `run.sh`.
 Slow test functions shall be annotated with the `slow` tag.

+Running tests with `run.sh` also creats a coverage report.
+This report is used by CodeCov during CI.

 ## Makefile

 The Bash script [`run.sh`](/run.sh) is used as a replacement for a Makefile.